AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/edit-programs.md

    >[!NOTE]
    >
    >Depending on how your [!DNL Workfront] administrator set the permissions for the sections in your custom form, not everyone can view or edit the same fields on a given custom form.
 The permissions to edit fields within a section of a custom form depend on the permissions you have on the program itself.
-For information about setting permissions on sections of a custom form, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+For information about setting permissions on sections of a custom form, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 1. Update any fields in the custom forms, then click **[!UICONTROL Save Changes]** or continue with the following section.